Frozen's Kristen Bell and Josh Gad Set to Reunite in New Animated Project

 The animated musical series from Twentieth Century Fox Television tells the story of a how a family of caretakers, who live and work in Central Park, end up saving the park and basically the world.

-In addition to the Frozen co-stars, Leslie Odom Jr., Titus Burgess, Stanley Tucci and Kathryn Hahn will also star in the series.
+In addition to the Frozen co-stars, Leslie Odom Jr., Tituss Burgess, Stanley Tucci and Kathryn Hahn will also star in the series.

 "It doesn't get much cooler than this," Josh shared on Twitter after the news broke.
 "So excited to be bringing the world this new musical series alongside a legend named @lorenbouchard and my idols, @IMKristenBell @leslieodomjr @DaveedDiggs @TitussBurgess @RoryOMalley #kathrynhahn and #stanleytucci."